ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Experiments

 \subsection{Error Analysis}

-Table~\ref{tab:ar_error_qwen32b} reports AR error counts for ECHO with Qwen3-32B across textual, visual, and multimedia settings.
-We group errors into five categories.
-1) Spurious errors occur when the system outputs extra arguments that are not supported by any gold roles, introducing false positives.
-2) Span mismatch errors arise when the predicted argument content is plausible, but the extracted textual span does not match the gold field after normalization (e.g., boundary misalignment or selecting a different mention).
-3) Role misassignment errors occur when the argument content is correct but assigned an incorrect role label under the event schema.
-4) No-gold event type errors occur when the system emits arguments under event types for which no gold arguments exist, creating unsupported event-argument structures.
-5) Localization errors arise in vision-involved settings when a predicted visual argument fails the box-matching criterion under the scorer (IoU $\ge 0.5$).
+Table~\ref{tab:ar_error_qwen32b} summarizes AR error counts of ECHO with Qwen3-32B in the textual, visual, and multimedia settings.
+We consider five error categories: (1) \textit{Spurious}, where the system predicts extra arguments unsupported by any gold role; (2) \textit{Span mismatch}, where the predicted textual content is plausible but the extracted span does not match the gold field after normalization; (3) \textit{Role misassignment}, where the argument content is correct but assigned to an incorrect role; (4) \textit{No-gold event type}, where the system predicts arguments under event types with no corresponding gold arguments; and (5) \textit{Localization error}, where a predicted visual argument fails the scorer's box-matching criterion (IoU $\geq 0.5$).

-The counts in Table~\ref{tab:ar_error_qwen32b} are exact under this categorization protocol.
-Overall, AR errors are dominated by two sources.
-First, Spurious and No-gold event type reflect substantial over-generation, which mainly hurts precision.
-Second, Span mismatch indicates non-extractive or imprecise textual realizations; Appendix~\ref{app:error_breakdown_qwen32b} summarizes common mismatch patterns for text fields.
-For vision-involved settings, Localization errors account for a large fraction of mistakes, suggesting that grounding quality is a key limiting factor.
+The error distribution reveals different bottlenecks across settings.
+In textual AR, the dominant errors are \textit{No-gold event type}, \textit{Span mismatch}, and \textit{Spurious}, suggesting that the main failures come from over-generation and imperfect extractive realization rather than frequent role confusion.
+In visual and multimedia AR, \textit{Localization error} becomes the largest error source, indicating that visual grounding remains the main bottleneck once a plausible event structure has been formed.

+The prevalence of \textit{Spurious} and \textit{No-gold event type} errors is also consistent with ECHO's design.
+Stages~I--II maintain a revisable high-recall candidate set, while the Verifier removes weak or contradictory hypotheses without aggressively pruning every plausible candidate.
+As a result, over-generation is reduced but not fully eliminated, and the remaining errors mainly affect precision. \textit{Span mismatch} is partially alleviated by the normalization step in Stage~III, whereas the residual \textit{Localization error} in vision-involved settings suggests that visual grounding is the main direction for further improvement.